Skip to content

 Tips and Things to Remember

-When you edit the hosts file in Windows 11, always run Notepad as an administrator, make a backup copy first, and use the ‘#’ symbol to add comments or disable lines without deleting them.
+When you edit the hosts file in Windows 11, remember to always run Notepad as an administrator, make a backup copy of the original file first, and use the ‘#’ symbol to add notes or temporarily turn off lines without deleting them.

 • Always run Notepad as administrator to make sure you can save the changes.